The Gromov boundary of the ray graph: Gromov boundaries and unicorn paths

 \subsection{Quasi-geodesics and cover-convergence}

-In this section, we show that the only way to approach the boundary of the loop graph is with a sequence cover-converging to a long ray.
+In this section, we show that the only way to approach the boundary of the loop graph is with a sequence cover-converging to a loop-filling ray.

 \begin{lemma} Let $(x_n)$ be a quasi-geodesic sequence of loops in the loop graph.
 For example, let $(x_n)$ represent a point on the Gromov boundary of the loop graph.
-If $\alpha$ is a ray or loop such that some subsequence of $(x_n)$ cover-converges to $\alpha$, then $\alpha$ must be a long ray. \end{lemma} \begin{proof} The set of loops is isolated on the boundary of the conical cover, so if a subsequence of $x_n$ converges to a loop $\alpha$, that means that $\alpha$ appears infinitely often in the sequence $x_n$, which contradicts the fact that it is quasi-geodesic.
-Thus we are left proving that $\alpha$ cannot be a short ray.
+If $\alpha$ is a ray or loop such that some subsequence of $(x_n)$ cover-converges to $\alpha$, then $\alpha$ must be a loop-filling ray. \end{lemma}

-Suppose towards a contradiction that $\alpha$ is a short ray.
-By Lemma~\ref{lemma:mod_transitive_on_short_rays}, we may act by a homeomorphism and assume without loss of generality that $\alpha$ does not cross the equator and its endpoint is not an endpoint of any Cantor interval.
-We can also think about it as redefining what the ``equator'' is, but acting on $\alpha$ is easier to think about.

-For simplicity, after taking a subsequence, we will assume without loss of generality that the original sequence $x_n$ cover-converges to $\alpha$.
-Consider the first gap crossing of $x_n$.
-Because $\alpha$ does not cross the equator and its endpoint is not an endpoint of a Cantor interval, the first gaps of $x_n$ must take on infinitely many values.
-That is, these gaps are converging to a non-endpoint element of the Cantor set, so we must see smaller and smaller gaps approaching the endpoint of $\alpha$, so there must be infinitely many different gaps.

-Now we apply Lemma~\ref{lemma:unicorn_paths_close_to_quasi}: since $(x_n)$ is quasi-geodesic, there is a $C$ such that for all $n,k$ with $n>k$, we have $P(x_0, x_k)$ contained in the $C$ neighborhood of $P(x_0,x_n)$.
-Technically, Lemma~\ref{lemma:unicorn_paths_close_to_quasi} applies to a quasi-geodesic path (in which adjacent elements are disjoint).
-It is possible that $(x_n)$ does not have this property.
-However, this is immaterial: we can simply pad out the sequence $(x_n)$ by inserting geodesic segments between adjacent elements if necessary.

-Next, consider the completed ray graph $\RGC$.
-There is a clique $Y$ of short rays in $\RGC$ which do not cross the equator.
-This clique is evidently bounded in size.
-Hence, as $x_n$ is a quasi-geodesic, there is $K \in \N$ such that for all $n\ge K$ we have $d(x_n,Y) > C$, where distance is computed in $\RGC$, and $C$ is the constant of the previous paragraph.